-A transracial adoption is defined as a child of one race being adopted by a parent of another race.
-In practical terms, it could be a white family adopting a black child or a Latino family adopting a Native American child or an African-American single mom adopting a Latino child.
+Transracial adoption is defined as a child of one race being adopted by a parent of another race.
+In practical terms, it could be a white family adopting a black child or a Latino family adopting a Native American child, or an African-American single mom adopting a Latino child.
 In the eagerness and zeal of many young couples who wish to adopt across races, there are many things that they may be unprepared for.
-Yes, a loving, safe, and consistent home helps children recover from trauma.
+Yes, a loving, safe, and consistent home help children recover from trauma.
 But the trauma could be magnified if we just ignore the fact that the parents and child are two different colors.

 International adoptions.
 Transracial adoptions did not really exist in the 1800s and early 20th century.
 However, after the Korean and Vietnam Wars in the ’50s and ’60s and crises in Cambodia and Southeast Asia, international and, more specifically, transracial adoptions exploded!
 With the prosperity America experienced in the mid-20th century, couples had the resources to adopt internationally.
 All of a sudden, we saw Asian children calling Caucasian parents “Mom” and “Dad”!

 Domestic Infant Adoption.
-A domestic private adoption in the U.S. is when a pregnant mom is experiencing an unplanned pregnancy and is unwilling or unable to properly care for the child.
-The pregnant mom first makes the choice to bring the child to term.
-Secondly, she makes the choice to place her child in a loving adoptive home.
-Next, she may make the decision of whether or not to keep in contact with her child through the adoptive family.
+Domestic private adoption in the U.S. is when a pregnant mom is experiencing an unplanned pregnancy and is unwilling or unable to properly care for the child.
+The pregnant mom first chooses to bring the child to term.
+Secondly, she chooses to place her child in a loving adoptive home.
+Next, she may decide whether or not to keep in contact with her child through the adoptive family.
 This is no small decision and the birth mom should be praised for making such a brave choice, often called “a life plan.”
 With the right support, this could be a “win-win-win” situation for all.

 Foster Care Adoption.
 There are approximately 400,000 children in foster care.
 About 100,000 of those children are free for adoption.
 Foster care adoption is when children are adopted from the foster care system.
 These kids are in the system, through no fault of their own, due to abuse, neglect, and abandonment.
 Most children entering foster care are returned home.
 However, many of those cannot be reunited, for whatever reason.
 When that happens, these foster kids either “age out” of the system, are placed with relatives, are placed for permanent guardianship, or are adopted.